 They attribute their high rate of growth to influencers such as Tony Hawk, Tony Robbins, and other A-listers.
 It was a no-brainer to collaborate with these influencers because they had a huge following of innovators who were deeply interested in fitness and health.

 Before embarking on a social media influencer marketing campaign for your service or product, you must first identify and fully understand your intended audience.

-It's all too easy for public relations and marketing teams to lose touch with their target audiences.
-Take the time to figure out who your target audience is for your social media campaign, and then learn everything you can about them before diving into influencer marketing.
+It's all too easy for marketing teams to lose touch with their target audiences.
+Take the time to figure out who your target audience is for your social media campaign and then learn everything you can about them before diving into influencer marketing.

 Key areas to investigate to identify your target audience: